 In Pennsylvania, adults generally have the right to decide if they want to accept, to reject or to discontinue medical care and treatment.
-In order to protect and safeguard this right, however, it may be necessary to execute an advance directive for health care (also known as a living will) and/or a durable power of attorney for health care.
+In order to protect and safeguard this right, however, it may be necessary to execute advance directives which include a living will and a durable power of attorney for healthcare.
+These forms are included in the Five Wishes booklet.
 For example, under a criminal law known as Act 28 of 1995, caretakers such as owners, managers or employees of nursing homes and other health institutions have an affirmative duty to provide necessary medical care to individuals within their care.
 Caretakers are relieved of this duty only if they can demonstrate that the patient has competently refused the medical care or treatment, or the person, if incompetent, previously executed a living will or durable power of attorney for health care indicating that he or she does not wish to receive medical care or treatment in question.

 Your doctor should provide you with all of the information which a person in your situation reasonably would want to know in order to make an informed decision about a proposed procedure or course of treatment.
 This means that your doctor should tell you about the risks and benefits of the medical procedure or course of treatment which he or she is recommending, possible side effects, and alternatives, if any, to the proposed procedure or course of treatment.
 You may accept or reject your doctor's advice and you may seek a second opinion.